Our Nations Parents and Child

 Introduction

 This report presents national data about child abuse and neglect known to child protective services agencies in the United States during federal fiscal years 2019 and 2020.
+Millions of abused children are unaccounted for each year in the United States.

 7,880,400 children alleging abuse, increased in 2019 up from 2017 +380,400 in 2 years